How Dallas Women Do It — Dr. Lyndsey Harper, Founder of Rosy

 For Dr. Lyndsey Harper, medicine has always been an avenue to help others.
 However, Harper realized fairly early on as an OB/GYN that medicine left a massive gap when it came to helping women deal with sexual health and wellness.
 A fierce desire to help her patients and to educate everyone on those issues led Harper to found Rosy, a first-of-its-kind platform geared towards helping women find the answers to their questions without shame and through an evidence-based, holistic approach.

-Harper talks with PaperCity about everything from finding self-care in a bookstore to the realization that most doctors aren’t prepared to deal with women’s sexual health issues — even though 43% of women have them.
+Harper talks with PaperCity about everything from finding self-care in a bookstore to the realization that most doctors aren’t prepared to deal with women’s sexual health issues — even though 43 percent of women have them.

 PaperCity: What does your journey to becoming a doctor look like?